A2 Dualling - Maydown to City of Derry Airport

 All along the new route there will be *no* central-reserve crossing points, one of the main causes of accidents on dual-carriageway.
 Instead, a series of parallel roads will be constructed to access homes and farmland.
 Where side roads do join the new road, they will do so with LILO (left-in, left-out) access only.
 Traffic wishing to turn right will turn left and do a u-turn at the next roundabout.

 The cost of £19.8m given in 2005 had risen to £25m by the time this public consultation was released in July 2006.
 This cost had almost doubled to £46m by August 2008.
-However, when construction began in June 2009 the cost was being given as £24m.
-No explanation can be found for the huge discrepancies between these various statements.
+When construction began in June 2009 the cost was being given as £24m.
+This is likely to be the construction cost, ie not including land acquision and other non-construction costs which brings the total to the £46m mark.

 Progress